hi120ki/openaikeyserver/README.md

 1. Access the server at `http://localhost:8080` (or your configured port)
 2. You will be redirected to Google's OAuth2 consent page
-3. After authentication, if your email is in the allowed users list, you'll receive a temporary OpenAI API key
+3. After authentication, if your email is in the allowed users list or your email domain is in the allowed domains list, you'll receive a temporary OpenAI API key
 4. The key will be valid for the specified expiration time (default 24 hours)
-5. The server will automatically clean up keys older than the expiration time (cleanup runs every hour)
+5. The server will automatically clean up keys older than the expiration time (cleanup runs every hour by default)

 ## OpenAI Management Key Guide